 Each of the West Affiliates has made periodic distributions to its existing stockholders in amounts approximately equal to the stockholders' corresponding tax liabilities associated with the Company's earnings plus amounts representing a portion of retained earnings.
 The West Affiliates made aggregate distributions of \$5.4 million, \$8.1 million, \$10.5 million, \$16.0 million and \$25.1 million for the years ended December 31, 1991, 1992, 1993, 1994 and 1995, respectively, and \$30.4 million through September 30, 1996.
 On October 31, 1996, each of the West Affiliates declared the First Dividend.
 The First Dividend was equal to retained earnings as of September 30, 1996, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates' existing stockholders.
 Each of the West Affiliates has paid its portion of the First Dividend to each of its stockholders in cash or through the Stockholders Notes.
 The First Dividend was equal to approximately \$45.9 million, of which approximately \$2.0 million was paid in cash and approximately \$43.9 million was paid through the Stockholders Notes.
 The Company estimates that the Stockholders Notes will be paid by a portion of the net proceeds to be received by the Company from this Offering.
-Prior to the closing of the Reorganization, each of the West Affiliates intends to declare the Second Dividend.
-The Second Dividend will be equal to the Company's estimate of the West Affiliates' retained earnings prior to conversion of each of the West Affiliates to a C Corporation, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates' existing stockholders.
-The Company estimates that the Second Dividend will equal approximately \$6.0 million as of the Termination Date.
-Each of the West Affiliates will pay its portion of the Second Dividend to its stockholders in cash.
-The Company estimates that the Second Dividend will be paid from the West Affiliates' existing working capital.
+Prior to the closing of the Reorganization, each of the West Affiliates declared the Second Dividend.
+The Second Dividend was equal to the West Affiliates' retained earnings as of November 25, 1996 prior to conversion of each of the West Affiliates to a C Corporation, to the extent such retained earnings had not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates existing stockholders.
+The Second Dividend was equal to approximately \$6.4 million as of the Termination Date.
+Each of the West Affiliates paid its portion of the Second Dividend to its stockholders in cash and from existing working capital.

-The Termination Date will occur not later than the date immediately prior to the date of the closing of this Offering.
 Subsequent to the Termination Date, neither the Company nor any of the West Affiliates will be an S Corporation and, accordingly, each will be subject to federal and state income taxes.
 Other than payment of the Stockholder Notes, upon closing of this Offering, the Company will have no liabilities with respect to distributions to the West Affiliates, the IBS or the Canada stockholders except as set forth in this section.